Model N (NYSE:MODN) Releases Q1 2022 Earnings Guidance

 Model N (NYSE:MODN) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.080-$0.090 for the period, compared to the Thomson Reuters consensus estimate of $0.090.
 The company issued revenue guidance of $49.50 million-$50 million, compared to the consensus revenue estimate of $51.22 million.Model N also updated its FY 2022 guidance to $0.440-$0.490 EPS.

+Model N (NYSE:MODN) last posted its quarterly earnings results on Tuesday, November 9th.
+The software maker reported $0.18 EPS for the quarter, topping the Zacks’ consensus estimate of ($0.12) by $0.30.
+Model N had a negative return on equity of 8.26% and a negative net margin of 15.37%.
+The company had revenue of $51.48 million for the quarter, compared to analysts’ expectations of $50.63 million.
+During the same period in the previous year, the firm earned ($0.01) EPS.
+As a group, sell-side analysts predict that Model N will post -0.43 earnings per share for the current fiscal year.

-In other Model N news, CRO Christopher Lyon sold 3,457 shares of the stock in a transaction on Tuesday, November 16th.
-The stock was sold at an average price of $32.37, for a total value of $111,903.09.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In related news, CRO Christopher Lyon sold 3,457 shares of the stock in a transaction on Tuesday, November 16th.
+The stock was sold at an average price of $32.37, for a total transaction of $111,903.09.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
 Also, insider Mark Albert Anderson sold 2,011 shares of the stock in a transaction on Tuesday, November 16th.
 The shares were sold at an average price of $32.37, for a total value of $65,096.07.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 25,216 shares of company stock valued at $823,950 over the last ninety days.
-1.80% of the stock is owned by insiders.
+Insiders have sold a total of 25,216 shares of company stock worth $823,950 over the last ninety days.
+Insiders own 1.80% of the company’s stock.

 An institutional investor recently raised its position in Model N stock.
-Invesco Ltd. raised its position in Model N, Inc. (NYSE:MODN) by 28.1% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 12,270 shares of the software maker’s stock after purchasing an additional 2,695 shares during the quarter.
-Invesco Ltd.’s holdings in Model N were worth $421,000 at the end of the most recent reporting period.
+Bank of New York Mellon Corp raised its holdings in Model N, Inc. (NYSE:MODN) by 7.6% during the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 127,737 shares of the software maker’s stock after acquiring an additional 8,968 shares during the quarter.
+Bank of New York Mellon Corp owned approximately 0.36% of Model N worth $4,280,000 as of its most recent filing with the Securities & Exchange Commission.
 93.70% of the stock is currently owned by institutional investors and hedge funds.

 Model N Company Profile